 The charges made against Gospatric might be thought to apply just as well to Waltheof.
 However, Waltheof was clearly a favourite of King William.
 Orderic Vitalis (‘HE’ IV: ii, 221) calls him “one of the greatest of the English”, and notes that the king “married him to his own niece Judith to strengthen the bonds of friendship between them”.

 Meanwhile, the happy political situation (from the Norman point of view) on the other side of the Channel – giving William the domestic security which enabled him to successfully conquer England – had deteriorated.
 William’s father-in-law, Count Baldwin V of Flanders, died in 1067.
 (Since 1060, Baldwin had acted as regent for his young nephew, King Philip I of France.*) Baldwin V’s successor, his son, Baldwin VI, died in 1070, and was succeeded by his fifteen-year-old son, Arnulf III.
-Arnulf’s mother, Richildis of Hainault, served as regent.
-Baldwin had nominated both King Philip and Earl William fitz Osbern as Arnulf’s guardians.
-According to Orderic Vitalis (‘HE’ IV: ii, 234), King William had recently sent his right-hand man, William fitz Osbern, earl of Hereford, to Normandy, to act, alongside Queen Matilda (daughter of Baldwin V), as his regent there.
-Anyway, Baldwin VI’s brother, Robert the Frisian, invaded Flanders, intent on overthrowing Richildis and Arnulf.
-King Philip and Earl William rode to their aid:
+Arnulf’s mother, Richildis of Hainaut, served as regent.
+Baldwin VI’s brother, Robert the Frisian, however, invaded and took possession of Flanders.
+Richildis and Arnulf sought assistance from King Philip I. Now, Orderic Vitalis (‘HE’ IV: ii, 234) reports that, at this time, King William sent his right-hand man, William fitz Osbern, earl of Hereford, to Normandy, to act, alongside Queen Matilda, as his regent.
+King Philip:

 “But there came Robert, and slew Arnulf his kinsman and the earl William, and put the king to flight and slew many thousands of his men.”